 - Push berry mixture through a fine mesh strainer to separate the seeds.
 Discard the seeds.

-- Carefully remove the cheesecake from the pan, and slice.
+- Carefully remove the cheesecake from the pan, and foil, and slice.

 - Top each cheesecake slice with raspberry sauce, whipped cream and remaining berries desired.

 And I hope you have a happy national cheesecake day – if you don’t make this amazing cheesecake, you should definitely try one of these:

 No Bake Butella Swirl Cheesecake Bars on The Stay at Home Chef